Soapstone (or steatite) is a bluish-gray rock, composed mostly of the mineral talc, which is rich in magnesium.

 Soapstone has great capability to retain heat.
 It stays hot for hours after we’ve removed them from the stove or the oven.
 You should handle hot soapstone pans and pots with care to avoid burning your hands and your table.
 Make sure to use potholders and have an insulated trivet on your table or countertop.

-Soapstone cookware is not totally inert, and some minerals may leach to your food even after seasoning.
+Soapstone cookware is not totally inert, and some minerals may leach into your food even after the seasoning process.
 The good news is that there are no hazardous chemicals that can negatively affect your health.

 Preparing the Cookware for Use

 Soapstone cookware needs to be cured with oil before you use it for the very first time.
 Once the oil penetrates the soapstone, the cooking surface becomes non-stick.
 The seasoning gives the cookware a smooth and beautiful appearance.
 After seasoning, the cookware is also longer lasting and easier to clean.

 How to Cure Soapstone Cookware in Three Easy Steps

 - Wash the cookware in hot water.
 Use a sponge or a brush to remove all the dirt, dust, and rock particles.
 Then, leave it to dry completely.

 - Once it has had time to dry, grease the inside and outside of your cookware with cooking oil.